neel-dey/anatomix/README.md

 )
 ```

-See how to use it on real data in [this tutorial](https://colab.research.google.com/drive/1shivu4GtUoiDzDrE9RKD1RuEm3OqXJuD?usp=sharing).
+See how to use it on real data for feature extraction or registration in [this tutorial](https://colab.research.google.com/drive/1shivu4GtUoiDzDrE9RKD1RuEm3OqXJuD?usp=sharing).
+Or if you want to finetune for your own task, check out [this tutorial](https://colab.research.google.com/drive/1WBslSRLgAAMq6o5YFif1y0kaW9Ac15XK?usp=sharing) instead.

 ## Roadmap